galtproject/galtproject-docs/en/Whitepaper.md

 The problem of checking the intersection of one polygon with an unlimited number of polygons is completely on-chain solvable.
 In this case, the initial creation of tokens of land plots and real estate objects occurs on the sidechain, in which a large volume of calculations can be made.
 Such a sidechain could be the blockchain on Parity Substrate or Cosmos SDK or any other.
 During the initial creation of the Token, the Validator nodes check for intersections and confirm the creation of the Token.
 <p align="center"> <img src="https://raw.githubusercontent.com/galtproject/galtproject-docs/master/images/Artboard11.png" alt="Sidechain double ownership check when creating Token for Land plot, Building or Room"/></p>

-## Types of property ownership - "with State" / "with out State" / Private Registry
+## Types of property ownership - "with State" / "with out State"

 In the modern world, there is land (and real estate objects) divided between owners according to state registers.
 Recording in these registers and protecting the rights of owners is the responsibility of a state located in a particular territory.
 There are also territories not controlled by states.
 Correspondingly, they lack their registries and formal guarantors of the rights.
 Examples of such territories are Bir Tawil and Antarctica.
-The proposed system of smart contracts allows one to register ownership of land and real estate, in both types of territories.
+The proposed system of smart contracts allows one to register ownership of land and real estate, in all types of territories.

-Registration of such rights can be made in a single decentralized registry or many registries that have an Owner who can initially create tokens.
+## Types of registries and methods of initial registration of tokens

+### Ownable property registries (or Private property registries, Ownable Private property registries, OPPR)
+Property tokens are initially created by single entity.
+Any individual, company or DAO can create property registry, verify geographic coordinates and ownership rights of land plot, house or room/apartment, create property tokens and distribute them.
+If necessary, ownership of the registry can be transferred to DAO of property token owners (or any other DAO).
+In this case property token owners create new tokens, approve data change or burn tokens by voting.
+There is an economic incentive to create new tokens and update data on them.
 Some states are currently transferring land and real estate accounting functions to private companies.
 In this way, any private company can create its own registry for this purpose.
 Also Trust fund or any other legal entity can create its own registry in which it will be a guarantor of rights.
 A community of property owners living in the same territory can also create their own registry without any legal entities.

+### Prof of Location Token Curated Property Registry (PoLTCPR)
+Anyone can put deposit in ERC20 tokens and create token for land plot, house or apartment / room without any verification or permission.
+Anyone can challenge token creation multiple times during challenging period(no more than one time per month, first 5 years) by submitting an equal amount of ERC20 tokens.
+This initiates a voting period among ERC20 token holders.
+If challenge is succeed, then Property token is burned and its deposit is distributed between Challenger and winning voters.
+On opposite if challenge failed, then Challenger deposit is distributed between Property token owner and winning voters.

+### Dynamic Prof of Location Property Registry (DPoLPR)

+### Oracles property registry (OPR)
+Property tokens are initially created by decentralized community of Cadastral engineers and notaries.
+Anyone can pay fee and create proposal to create token for his land plot, house or apartment.
+Also anyone can put deposit in GALT ERC20 tokens, become Oracle and approve property tokens creation.
+Property token owners, oracles and Galt token holders elect Arbitrators.
+Anyone can create a claim on property token or Oracle.
+Arbitrators make decision on claims, slash deposits from oracles and change data or destroy property tokens.

-This registry can be used for property transactions, collective investment in real estate, self-governance and other purposes.
+All registries can be used for property transactions, collective investment in real estate, self-governance and other purposes.

 Thus, we define the following types of registries:
-- single consistent decentralized property registry;
+- single consistent Oracles decentralized property registry;
-- unlimited number of private property registries.
+- unlimited number of Ownable private property registries, governed by single entity or DAO;
+- unlimited number of Prof of Location Token Curated Property Registries;

 ## Communities of Property Owners
 <p align="center"> <img src="https://raw.githubusercontent.com/galtproject/galtproject-docs/master/images/Artboard25.png" alt="Communities of Property Owners"/></p>